Job outlooks for Early childhood educators and assistants

 • The educational attainment of workers in this occupation is:

-• bachelor's degree: 18% compared to 15% for all occupations
+• apprenticeship or trades certificate or diploma: 9% compared to 17% for all occupations

 • university certificate, degree or diploma above bachelor level: less than 5% compared to 7% for all occupations